Cloud Migration Is No Drama – Or Is It?

 The same is true for a cloud migration project.
 While it can be a huge drain on a company’s resources, the commitment to provide the personnel necessary to carry out assigned tasks all the way to the end, is critical before embarking on that journey.
 Not doing so creates huge dependency issues that are hard to resolve and forces the entire schedule to go out of shape.

-The day job doesn’t stop with a project like this, but a portion of time should be committed and prioritised.
+The day job doesn’t stop with a project like this, but a portion of time should be committed and prioritized.
 It’s almost impossible to commit resources full-time to a project, but as long as availability issues are communicated clearly and well in advance, the team can work around it.

 The success of a migration project is highly dependent on the people assigned to the project.
 It is something that is interesting but also challenging at the same time.
 Delivery of a high-quality migration with minimal or no disruption requires a skilled team, clear roles and responsibilities, and the time commitment to think and plan properly.